 Urinary Incontinence Treatment: More Exercise and Biofeedback

-Success in reducing urinary incontinence has been reported to range from 56% to 95%.
+- Success in reducing urinary incontinence has been reported to range from 56%-95%.
 Pelvic floor exercises are effective, even after multiple anti-incontinence surgeries.

 Vaginal weight training can be used to strengthen the pelvic floor muscles and treat stress incontinence in women.
 Vaginal weights look like tampons and are used to enhance pelvic floor muscle exercises.
 Shaped like a small cone, vaginal weights are available in a set of five, with increasing weights (for example, 20 g, 32.5 g, 45 g, 60 g, and 75 g).
 As part of a progressive resistive exercise program, a single weight is inserted into the vagina and held in place by tightening the muscles around the vagina for as long as 15 minutes.
 As the levator ani muscles become stronger, the exercise duration may be increased to 30 minutes.

-The best results are achieved when standard pelvic muscle exercises (Kegel exercises) are performed with intravaginal weights.
-In premenopausal women with stress incontinence, the rate of cure or improvement is approximately 70% to 80% after four to six weeks of treatment.
+- The best results are achieved when standard pelvic muscle exercises (Kegel exercises) are performed with intravaginal weights.
+In premenopausal women with stress incontinence, the rate of cure or improvement is approximately 70%-80% after four to six weeks of treatment.
 Vaginal weight training also may be useful for postmenopausal women with stress incontinence; however, vaginal weights are not effective in the treatment of pelvic organ prolapse.

 Biofeedback therapy uses an electronic device to help individuals having difficulty identifying the levator ani muscles.
 Biofeedback therapy is recommended for treatment of stress incontinence, urge incontinence, and mixed incontinence.
 Biofeedback therapy uses a computer and electronic instruments to let an individual know when the pelvic muscles are contracting.

-Studies on biofeedback combined with pelvic floor exercises show a 54% to 87% improvement with incontinence.
+- Studies on biofeedback combined with pelvic floor exercises show a 54%-87% improvement with incontinence.
 Biofeedback also has been used successfully in the treatment of men with urge incontinence and intermittent stress incontinence after prostate surgery.